Peyton Randolph: American Revolution

-Continental Congress
+First and Second Continental Congress

 Virginia selected Randolph as one of its delegates to the Continental Congress in Philadelphia in 1774 and 1775.
-Fellow delegates elected him their president (speaker) of both the First Continental Congress (which requested that King George III repeal the Coercive Acts and passed the Continental Association) as well as Second Continental Congress (which extended the Olive Branch Petition as a final attempt at reconciliation).
+Fellow delegates elected him their president (speaker) of both the First Continental Congress, which requested that King George III repeal the Intolerable Acts and passed the Continental Association, and president of the Second Continental Congress, which extended the Olive Branch Petition as a final attempt at reconciliation.
 However, Randolph fell ill during each term.
 Henry Middleton of South Carolina succeeded him as president from his resignation on October 22, 1774, two days after presiding over the passage and signing of the Continental Association, until his return on May 10, 1775.
 He was again elected president of Congress, but Randolph left for Virginia four days later and was succeeded as president by John Hancock.